 Section 21.
 When the National Association deems it wise, commissions may be established to perform a specific service in a restricted area on a more-or-less permanent basis.
 The number of members of any commission shall be decided by vote of the National Association, and the members shall be elected by the Association.
 Terms of office for all members of commissions shall be five years (except when the commission is originally established the member last elected shall serve a one-year term; the next member a two-year term; and so on); and their terms shall be so arranged that only one member's term expires annually.
+Commission members will serve a maximum of two terms.
 Present commissions include: